SPRIME01/Syntelligence/docs/context/product_vision_document.md

 ## 7. UNIQUE DIFFERENTIATORS

 #### Cognitive-Intellectual Artifact Framework
-Unlike traditional tools that focus only on final outputs, Cognitive Workspace introduces a structured approach to externalize thinking processes through cognitive artifacts that evolve into intellectual artifacts, creating a complete record of knowledge development.
+Unlike traditional tools that focus only on final outputs, Syntelligence introduces a structured approach to externalize thinking processes through cognitive artifacts that evolve into intellectual artifacts, creating a complete record of knowledge development.

 #### Dynamic Artifact Evolution
-Unlike static templates or documents, Cognitive Workspace provides artifacts that adapt and evolve as understanding develops, supporting the iterative nature of knowledge work.
+Unlike static templates or documents, Syntelligence provides artifacts that adapt and evolve as understanding develops, supporting the iterative nature of knowledge work.

 #### Composable Agent System
-Unlike fixed AI assistants, Cognitive Workspace allows users to create specialized agents from their own artifacts and expertise, enabling the capture and reuse of thinking patterns across projects.
+Unlike fixed AI assistants, Syntelligence allows users to create specialized agents from their own artifacts and expertise, enabling the capture and reuse of thinking patterns across projects.

 #### Thought Visualization
-Unlike text-focused systems, Cognitive Workspace provides multiple ways to visualize thinking processes, relationships between ideas, and project evolution.
+Unlike text-focused systems, Syntelligence provides multiple ways to visualize thinking processes, relationships between ideas, and project evolution.

 #### Comprehensive Knowledge Preservation
-Unlike systems that preserve only final outputs, Cognitive Workspace captures the complete journey from initial discussion to final artifact, creating organizational memory of both what was created and how it was created.
+Unlike systems that preserve only final outputs, Syntelligence captures the complete journey from initial discussion to final artifact, creating organizational memory of both what was created and how it was created.

 #### Methodology Transfer
-Unlike project-specific tools, Cognitive Workspace enables the transfer of successful thinking methodologies across projects and teams through the agent system.
+Unlike project-specific tools, Syntelligence enables the transfer of successful thinking methodologies across projects and teams through the agent system.

 ## 8. INNOVATION ASPECTS